Quantify Motifs in an Experiment

 - alignments

 A character vector specifying the alignment method for each motif.
-Can be "terminal", "substructure", "core", or "whole".
+Can be "terminal", "substructure", "core", "whole" or "exact".
 Default is "substructure".
 See

 glymotif::have_motifs()for details.- ignore_linkages